Enumerable::ThenByDescending<TSource, TKey> Method (IOrderedEnumerable<TSource>^, Func<TSource, TKey>^, IComparer<TKey>^)

 To order a sequence by the values of the elements themselves, specify the identity function (x => x in Visual C# or Function(x) x in Visual Basic) for keySelector.

 ThenBy and ThenByDescending are defined to extend the type IOrderedEnumerable<TElement>, which is also the return type of these methods.
 This design enables you to specify multiple sort criteria by applying any number of ThenBy or ThenByDescending methods.

 Because IOrderedEnumerable<TElement> inherits from IEnumerable<T>, you can call OrderBy or OrderByDescending on the results of a call to OrderBy, OrderByDescending, ThenBy or ThenByDescending.
 Doing this introduces a new primary ordering that ignores the previously established ordering.

-If comparer is nullptr, the default comparer Default is used to compare keys.
+If comparer is null, the default comparer Default is used to compare keys.

 This method performs a stable sort; that is, if the keys of two elements are equal, the order of the elements is preserved.
 In contrast, an unstable sort does not preserve the order of elements that have the same key.

 Available since 3.5

 Available since 2.0

 Windows Phone Silverlight